Squinkz/XMPInterpolator/README.md

 ## Notes

 - Easing functions are defined in `easing.py`.
-They could be fun to play with.
+They could be fun to play around with.
 - The script expects your sequence images/XMP files to be ordered consistently (same naming/order as Lightroom sequence).

 ---

 ## License

 This project is open source and available under the MIT License.
+See `LICENSE` for details.